Close Menu

 The messy bed was still a disaster.
 Toys were still everywhere.

-If you have an older child and a toddler under the same roof, you don’t need to build a system for sibling bonding or conflict resolution.
+If you have an older child and a toddler under the same roof, you do not need to build a system for sibling bonding or conflict resolution.

 Your job is to teach your older kids well, trust that they absorbed more than you think, and then get out of the way long enough to watch them prove it.